 (e) may display any information required under paragraph (b) or allowed under paragraph (c) in a language other than English in addition to the display in the English language.

-[Regulation 49 inserted in Gazette 28 Feb 2007 p.
+[Regulation 49 inserted: Gazette 28 Feb 2007 p.
 666-7.]

 50. Health warning signs — location